Umarfoo/Temperature_vs_Latitude_Dashboard/README.md

 # Deployed Website
 [Click here](https://umarfoo.github.io/Web-Design-Challenge/) to see the deployed website.

-# Web Design Homework - Web Visualization Dashboard (Latitude)
+# Website Development & Design - Web Visualization Dashboard (Latitude)

-I didn't like the design which we had to copy so I upgraded the design.

-## Background

-Data is more powerful when we share it with others!
-Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.

-## Latitude - Latitude Analysis Dashboard with Attitude
+## Latitude - Latitude Analysis Dashboard

-In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
-These pages will contain the visualizations and their corresponding explanations.
-We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.
+I this project, I had to build a dashboard with individual pages for each plot and a means by which people can navigate between them.
+These pages contained the visualizations and their corresponding sample explanations.
+I also made a landing page, a page where people can see a comparison of all of these plots, and another page where people can view the data used to build them.

 ### Website Requirements

-For reference, see the below.

 The website must consist of 7 pages total, including: